Batan (stone)

-The batán is a kitchen utensil used to process different kinds of foods in South American, Andean and Indian cuisine.
-It has a flat stone (the batán proper) and a grinding stone called an uña.
+The batán (also known as the silbatta in the Indian subcontinent) is a kitchen utensil used to process different kinds of food in South American, Indian and Andean cuisine.
+It has a flat stone (batán; सिल, sil) and a grinding stone (uña; बट्टा, batta).
 The uña is held in both hands and rocked over the food in the batán.
 Depending on the use, the uña's weight can be slightly held back, allowed to move freely, or used to apply additional pressure.
 The rocking movements also vary depending on the application, and the grinding is done dry or with water or oil.

 South America

 The batán has been used since before the arrival of Spaniards in South America.
 In Andean households many different dishes are prepared in this manner, in rural and urban areas.
 The most important use it has is for preparing llajwa.
 For many Bolivians, Peruvians, Ecuadoreans and Colombians it is not the same when done in a blender.

 It is also used to husk grains, wash quinoa from its alkaloid (saponin), grind grains, crush papalisa and even to prepare small quantities of flour.